 Trihydro began as a two-person engineering and environmental consulting firm in 1984 in Laramie, Wyoming.
-The firm now employs nearly 400 people across 15 offices nationwide and serves a diverse clientele of public entities, as well as commercial and industrial companies in markets ranging from agribusiness to petroleum.
+The firm now employs over 500 people across 22 offices nationwide and serves a diverse clientele of public entities, as well as commercial and industrial companies in markets ranging from agribusiness to petroleum.
 In addition to providing engineering and environmental services, Trihydro also assists corporate clients with enhancing sustainable business practices and environmental footprint reduction.

 With offices and field sites across the country, keeping data flowing and systems up is no small order.
 From their Laramie headquarters in the heart of the high plains, Trihydro manages a VMware-virtualized environment, communications infrastructure, and productivity applications.
-Trihydro uses Green House Data’s Cheyenne location on a fiber junction to ensure satellite offices are never faced with downtime.
+Trihydro uses Lunavi's Cheyenne location on a fiber junction to ensure satellite offices are never faced with downtime.

 “Services and infrastructure are only as good as their connectivity,” said Tony English, IT Infrastructure Manager, Trihydro.
 “Even though we do work all over the world, we still need to be centrally linked, and we must deliver the right data at the right time to both our employees and our clients.”

 With company growth, Trihydro has shifted to a higher ratio of employees based in branch and field offices outside the corporate headquarters building.

 Furthermore, as business has increased, so has the rate of data collection and the sophistication of data analysis.
 From integrated web-based mapping systems to numerical groundwater modeling, Trihydro staff deal with complex and critical data daily.
 To accommodate, the company has incorporated an information technology team with expertise in complex project databases and application development.